shuozhixu/JCP_2024/README.md

 The dislocation/void interactions in a Cu single crystal where the periodic boundary conditions were applied along the dislocation line were modeled in [a previous paper](http://dx.doi.org/10.1088/1361-651X/ab8358), which should be studied closely.

-## References
+## Reference

 If you use any files from this GitHub repository, please cite

-- Mahshad Fani, Wu-Rong Jian, Yanqing Su, Shuozhi Xu, [Confined layer slip process in nanolaminated Ag and two Ag/Cu nanolaminates](https://doi.org/10.3390/ma17020501), Materials 17 (2024) 501
+- Mahshad Fani, Luis Cervantes, Anshu Raj, Shuozhi Xu, [Effects of irradiation-induced voids on confined layer slips in metallic nanolaminates](https://doi.org/10.1063/5.0241799), J. Chem.
+Phys.
+161 (2024) 214702
-- Wu-Rong Jian, Min Zhang, Shuozhi Xu, Irene J. Beyerlein, [Atomistic simulations of dynamics of an edge dislocation and its interaction with a void in copper: A comparative study](http://dx.doi.org/10.1088/1361-651X/ab8358), Modelling Simul.
-Mater.
-Sci.
-Eng.
-28 (2020) 045004